 Q: How did American business particularly at the top level deal with the fact that Suharto's family, the sons and daughters were seen to be involved in everything?
-I mean it was a form of, it was corruption, I mean, but.
+I mean it was corruption.

 BARRY: Well, they dealt with it very carefully because of the foreign corrupt practices legislation.
-Take for example, Mission Energy, they would not allow any Suharto relatives to get in on the deal, but their coal contract was with a company which had Suharto's children's involvement in it.
+Take for example, Mission Energy, would not allow any Suharto relatives to get in on the deal, but the coal contract for the plants fuel was with a company which had

+Suharto's inlawinvolved.
 Probably they paid an excessive price for the coal, but it was that kind of arm's length relationship.
-One of the biggest interests was the Freeport Macmoran copper and gold mine in Irion Jaya, truly remarkable thing.
-Irion Jaya is very mountainous and this particular copper mine was about 3,500 meters.
+One of the biggest interests was the Freeport MacMoran copper and gold mine in Irian Jaya, a truly remarkable thing.
+Irian Jaya (the Indonesian side of new Guinea) is very mountainous and this particular copper mine was at about 3,500 meters.
 There was even a glacier there almost on the equator.
-The CEO of Freeport Macmoran was sort of a remarkable figure from Louisiana, best known for his Elvis interpretations.
+The CEO of Freeport MacMoran was sort of a remarkable figure from Louisiana, Jim Bob Moffat, best known for his Elvis interpretation.

-Q: Elvis Presley, yes, deceased star, rock and roll star.
+Q: Elvis Presley, deceased rock and roll star.

-BARRY: Anyhow, he would periodically come out in his private 767 and distribute liberal gifts around to everybody, but not of the kind that was sort of an envelope full of money, but he was sort of skating along the edge of foreign corrupt practices act I suspect.
+BARRY: Anyhow, he would periodically come out in his private 767 and distribute liberal gifts around to everybody, but he was sort of skating along the edge of foreign corrupt practices act I suspect.